Bioenergetics and Quinones

 Global evolutionary scenario for the quinone repertoire of Pseudomonadota.
 For full legend see here.

-We also contributed to a recent study that reports the discovery of a novel quinone, the methyl-plastoquinone, in the phylum Nitrospirota.
+We recently contributed to a study that reports the discovery of a novel quinone, the methyl-plastoquinone, in the phylum Nitrospirota.
 This was published in PNAS in 2025.

 These projects are mainly funded by the French National Research Agency, “ANR”.